NicolaeCasian/Tud-Lost-Found-/README.md

 SSO Integration: Secure and efficient login for students using Azure Single Sign-On (SSO).
 Mobile Compatibility: Designed and developed to run on both Android and iOS platforms.

-Thanks from the Team Nicolae,Akos,Aaron
+Thanks from the Team Nicolae, Akos & Aaron.